jucardwell/geog215/other_pages/project_assignment.md

 For your final project, you will be presenting the results from a spatial data analysis in a reproducible format.
 This analysis will build on skills you have already executed in in-class activities and assignments, as well as the project tasks.

+Your spatial data analysis will explore a variable from the Census Bureau (I suggest using the American Community Survey) at a selected enumeration unit (block group, tract, county, etc.) for a selected geographical area.
+You will execute Exploratory Spatial Data Analysis on the selected variable, and develop a research question around the variable that will likely require you to obtain additional data (either another variable from the Census Bureau or an additional spatial dataset).

 ------------------------------------------------------------------------

 ### Required Components